 BUDGET 2018 The government is to change the planning gain system in a bid to give developers and councils more certainty while enabling localities to capture a greater share of increased land values for spending on infrastructure and affordable housing.

-- Principal Planning Officer Maidstone Borough Council Maidstone, Kent
+- Principal Urban Designer / Landscape Officer Swale Borough Council Swale, Kent